Depart your home country on an overnight flight to Kuching.

 Village & Longhouse Stay in Batang Ai

 Travel deep into the Sarawak interior, then board a longboat for the journey towards the Ulu Ai Longhouse community.
-Your stay will be at Nanga Sumba Lodge on the banks of the Delok River.
+Your stay will be at Nanga Sumpa Lodge on the banks of the Delok River.
 This lodge is one of the best places in Borneo to experience the lifestyle of the Iban tribes who have lived here for centuries.
 Learn first-hand about their culture and lifestyle while enjoying nature activities in the rainforest.

 During your stay, a typical day will involve a jungle trail along the river followed by a boat journey towards the scenic Enseluai waterfall.
 Along the way (if conditions are suitable) your boatman may stop to demonstrate traditional fishing techniques.
 The waterfall is a lovely spot for a BBQ picnic lunch prepared by your hosts.